GenericMappingTools/gmt/doc/rst/source/grdcut.rst

     Determine a new rectangular region so that all nodes *outside* this region are also outside the given *z*-range [-inf/+inf].
 To indicate no limit on min or max, specify a hyphen (-).
-Normally, any NaNs encountered are simply skipped and not considered in the decision.
+Normally, any NaNs encountered are simply skipped and not considered in the range-decision.
     Use **-Zn** to consider a NaN to be outside the *z*-range.
 This means the new subset will be NaN-free.
 Alternatively, use **-Zr** to consider NaNs to be within the data range.
 In this case we stop shrinking the boundaries once a NaN is found [Default simply skips NaNs when making the range decision].
-Finally, if your core subset grid is surrounded by rows and/or columns that are all NaNs, use **-ZN** to strip off such columns.
+Finally, if your core subset grid is surrounded by rows and/or columns that are all NaNs, use **-ZN** to strip off such columns before (optionally) considering the range of the core subset.

 .. |Add_-f| unicode:: 0x20 .. just an invisible code
 .. include:: explain_-f.rst_